-Transfers in for 2017-2018 represents reimbursement for capital expenditures incurred by the General Fund in prior years.
+Transfers in for 2018-2019 represents reimbursement for capital expenditures incurred by the General Fund.

 As the graph below illustrates, the largest portion of General Fund expenditures are for salaries and benefits.
 The District is an educational service entity and as such is labor intensive.